 - Herbs - Muddle the fresh lemon juice and fresh herbs like rosemary, basil or mint in the glass before adding ice and the rest of the ingredients.
 YUM.

-- Another Soda - Swap out the club soda and try ginger beer, lemon-lime or grapefruit soda instead.
+- Another Soda - Swap out the club soda and try ginger beer, lemon-lime (like Sprite), Coke or grapefruit soda instead.